flatironinstitute/CaImAn/README.md

 Jupyter will open.
 Navigate to demos/notebooks/ and click on `demo_pipeline.ipynb` to get started with a demo.

-> Note that what counts as `<your home>` in the first line depends on your OS/computer.
-Be sure to fill in your actual home directory.
+> `<your home>` in the first line is your home directory, its location depdnding on your OS/computer.
 On Linux/Mac it is `~` while on Windows it will be something like `C:\Users\your_user_name\`

 ## For installation help
 Caiman should install easily on Linux, Mac, and Windows.
-If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst): the details there should help you troubleshoot.
-If you don't find what you need there, *please* [create an issue](https://github.com/flatironinstitute/CaImAn/issues) at GitHub, and we will help you get it sorted out.
+If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst).
+If you don't find what you need there, [create an issue](https://github.com/flatironinstitute/CaImAn/issues) on GitHub.

 # Demo notebooks
 Caiman provides demo notebooks to showcase each of our main features, from motion correction to online CNMF.
 We recommend starting with the CNMF notebook (`demo_pipeline.ipynb`), which contains more explanation and details than the other notebooks: it covers many concepts that will be used without explanation in the other notebooks.
 The CNMFE notebook (`demo_pipeline_cnmfE.ipynb`), is also more detailed.
 Once you've gotten things set up and worked through those "anchor" notebooks, the best way to get started is to work through the demo notebook that most closely matches your use case; you should be able to adapt it for your particular needs.